-Our bitchin’ ride was the beautiful Infinity, a 50-foot long with 27-foot beam owned and operated by Ecologic Cats.
+Our bitchin’ ride was the beautiful Infinity, a 50-foot long with 27-foot beam owned and operated by Ecologic Adventures (formerly Ecologic Cats in San Pedro).
 The Catamaran is fully furnished with a built-in bar and kitchen, plus a quality sound system and DJ that kept us grooving.

 Even though we did not get a spectacular sunset that night, life was still good.
-We sailed along the coast of Ambergris, enjoying an open bar with fresh made pina coladas, beer rum punch, fresh seasonal fruit and other tasty treats.
-That evenings fruit was watermelon and grapes.
-We were also served fresh conch ceviché, cream cheese with sweet habanero jelly and chex mix.
+We sailed along the coast of Ambergris, enjoying an open bar with freshly made pina coladas, beer rum punch, fresh seasonal fruit and other tasty treats.
+That evening’s fruit was watermelon and grapes.
+We were also served fresh conch ceviche, cream cheese with sweet habanero jelly and Chex mix.
 I moved to the front of the boat to hear the tunes and to chat with Jack.
 Janelle was my personal “hostess with the mostess” and made sure I was well set all night long 🙂

 Viewing sunsets isn’t the only thing to do with Ecologic Cats.
 Both the Infinity and Impromptu have bedrooms so you can do fully catered island hopping, go on an extended scuba diving adventure, or just celebrate life in style like we did Wednesday night.